 Flagstaff, a gateway to the Grand Canyon.
 The city is a haven for outdoor lovers, offering everything from hiking and skiing to mountain biking.
 The town’s relaxed attitude and affordable prices make it a hit with tourists.

-Lowell Observatory is one of the most famous things to do in Flagstaff and they have discount prices for various groups; kids under 5 – free, children (5-17 years) – $19, seniors- $26.
+Lowell Observatory is one of the most famous things to do in Flagstaff, and they have discount prices for various groups; kids under 5 – free, children (5-17 years) – $19, seniors- $26.

-Blue Ridge Mountain, North Carolina
+Blue Ridge Mountains, North Carolina

-Visitors don’t have to spend a pretty penny in order to get the true beauty of the Blue Ridge Mountains as there are free activities like hiking and scenic drives on the Blue Ridge Parkway.
+Visitors don’t have to spend a pretty penny in order to get the true beauty of the Blue Ridge Mountains, as there are free activities like hiking and scenic drives on the Blue Ridge Parkway.
 There are also affordable accommodations, including camping sites and cheap motels.

 Stowe, Vermont